Zer0CoolX/Fedora-KDE-Minimal-Install-Guide/README.md

 To connect to a wifi network see the following link to [Configure Wifi Connections](https://docs.ubuntu.com/core/en/stacks/network/network-manager/docs/configure-wifi-connections).
 Yes its for Ubuntu but the commands are the same.
 Once connected to your wifi proceed with installing the packages for KDE in the next steps.

+Alternatively, if you have a wired NIC as well (even a USB to NIC adapter) then you can very likely complete the full guide/install and after KDE is installed, wifi may simply "just work".

 From here on in this guide I will assume that a given machine has a working internet connection.

 ### Required Packages